mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+# What is Centralization {#what}

+This document defines _centralization_ as the ability of a single person, company, or government -- or a small group of them -- to observe, control, or extract rent from the protocol's operation or use.

+Note that it is important to distinguish efforts to combat centralization from anti-competitive concerns (also known as "anti-trust").
+While (as per above) making the Internet more competitive is a motivation for avoiding centralization, determining what is and is not anti-competitive in a given market is a job for regulators and courts, not standards bodies.

+Likewise, a goal of avoiding centralization does not imply that a given function need be so widely distributed that other important factors, such as efficiency, resiliency, latency, or availability are affected.
+Just as in other areas (for example, the optimal number of automakers), many factors need to be balanced.
+In some cases, a modest number of instances can effectively decentralize a function, given the appropriate circumstances (see, for example, the DNS).

 # Why Avoid Centralization {#why}